 Ans: To do this, first set the measuring distance.
 For Fluke infrared thermometers, the measuring distance is about from the flat plate surface to the front housing of the infrared thermometer.

-The Fluke Calibration 4180 and 4181 provide a measurement point in order that the calibrator surface doesn’t need to be touched.
+The Fluke Calibration 4180 and 4181 provide a measurement point so that the calibrator surface doesn’t need to be touched.

 A Final Words